 A loan agreement is a formal contract between you and the lender that outlines the loan terms.
 This document formalizes the loan duration between you and your lender, including the interest rate, APR, and the repayment period.
 When you sign a loan agreement, you are responsible for paying back the borrowed money, interest, and fees.

-The loan period is the time you have to repay borrowed money.
-Depending on the terms of the agreement, it can last any number of days up to years.
+The loan term is the time you have to repay borrowed money.
+Depending on the conditions of the loan agreement, it can last any number of days up to years.
 In most cases, interest accrues throughout this repayment period.

 Net income is often called your "take-home pay," or the amount of your paycheck after deductions.
 Your pay before deductions is your gross income.